rajewsky-lab/openst/docs/examples/adult_mouse/generate_expression_matrix.md

 ## Expected output
 That's it!
 After running the steps above, you will have that single `alignment/openst_demo_e13_mouse_by_cell.h5ad` file, which contains the transcriptomic information per segmented cell (nucleus).
-You can also find [here](https://zenodo), our output to the one you just generated.

 !!! warning
     Do not expect the files to be exactly the same, as there are several